The Lumineers (album)

-The Lumineers is the debut studio album by American folk rock band the Lumineers.
+The Lumineers is the debut studio album by the American folk rock band the Lumineers.
 The album was released in the United States on April 3, 2012, and contains the singles "Ho Hey", "Stubborn Love" and "Submarines".
-The album peaked at number 2 on the Billboard 200 chart.
+The album peaked at number 2 on the Billboard 200.

 The vinyl LP version of the record was pressed by United Record Pressing in Nashville, Tennessee.

 Reception

 Commercial

 The Lumineers debuted on the US Billboard 200 at number 45 on its week of release with sales of 10,000.
 The success of the song "Ho Hey" however began to drive sales of the album, and it eventually reached a peak of number 2 on the Billboard 200.
 The album sold 1,700,000 copies in the US as of April 2016.

 The album debuted and peaked at number 8 on the UK Albums Chart.
 It sold 421,177 copies in the UK as of April 2016.